alirahmti/Kubernetes/Deploy K8s on ubuntu 20.04/README.md

-# 🚀 Step-by-Step Guide to Deploying a Kubernetes Cluster on Ubuntu with HAProxy
+# 🚀 Step-by-Step Guide to Deploying a Kubernetes Cluster on Ubuntu
-Welcome to the guide for setting up a Kubernetes cluster with an HAProxy load balancer!
-This document will walk you through the steps to configure HAProxy and ensure proper resolution of the API server address.
 #### **Tested on Ubuntu 20.04, 22.04 and 24.04 ✅**
 This guide has been successfully tested on **Ubuntu 20.04**, **Ubuntu 22.04** and **Ubuntu 24.04**, ensuring compatibility and smooth execution of all steps.